 About

-Traditionally – UNIX programs that let one user execute a command as another user (examples: doas(1), sudo(8)) were implemented with a setuid binary that is owned by root.
+Historically UNIX programs that allow one user execute a command as another user (for example: doas(1), sudo(8)) have been implemented with a setuid binary that is owned by root.

 Policy